DBProductions/rabbitmq-cluster/README.md

 The management UIs can be found under `http://localhost:15672`, `http://localhost:15673` and `http://localhost:15674`.
 Prometheus is available under `http://localhost:9090/` and Grafana serves here `http://localhost:3000/`.
-For Grafana the `admin` password is simple `admin`.
+For Grafana the `admin` password is simple `password`.
 Some community built dashboards are included.

 Enabled plugins:
  - rabbitmq_mqtt